rwblokzijl/Msc-thesis-EuroToken/thesis.md

 EuroToken can be seen in the implementation of an unrelated project.
 A group of students implemented a liquidity pool for exchange between Bitcoin and EuroToken using its API in the Superapp [@LiquidityPool].
-EuroToken is open and extensibile to any compatible usecase, giving it the potential to facilitate a competitive market for innovation,
+EuroToken is open and extensible to any compatible use case, giving it the potential to facilitate a competitive market for innovation,

 ## System evaluation and ECB requirements